How Amazon EC2 topology works - Amazon Elastic Compute Cloud

 There are no instances running under network node 7 (NN7) in this example, and therefore the API output won't include NN7.

-You get the instance topology information using the DescribeInstanceTopology API.
+You can describe the instance topology using the DescribeInstanceTopology API.
 The output provides a hierarchical view of the underlying network topology for an instance.

 The following example output corresponds to the network topology information of the four instances in the preceding diagram.
 Comments are included in the example output for the purposes of this example.